mikesklein/MBTI_Classifier/README.md

 JvP Accuracy: 70.75%

 ## Third Run:
+- Model - phi4
+- N = 400
+- Approach - system and user prompts.
+- System prompt "You are an expert personality classifier based on the Myers-Briggs Personality Type scale.
+Your task is to analyze text input and classify personality traits accurately.
+Do not provide explanations, context, or additional text—respond with the acronym only."
+- User prompt Predict what this person’s personality type using the Myers-Briggs Personality Type scale.
+In your response, provide only the acronym of the personality type you think the person is.
+Again, only provide a four letter response based on Myers-Briggs.
+Here are their last 50 Tweets:

+Total Accuracy (predict all four): 62.00%
+- EvI Accuracy: 88.75%
+- SvN Accuracy: 91.50%
+- TvF Accuracy: 84.00%
+- JvP Accuracy: 74.75%

+## Fourth Run:
 - Model - llama3.1:8b
  - N = 400
-- Approach - using 4 requests to LLM for dimension-wise classification
+- Approach - system and user prompts.
-- Prompts:
-  - EvI Prompt: "Predict if this person is an Extravert (E) or Introvert (I) using the Myers-Briggs Personality Type scale.
-Provide only the acronym of the personality type you think the person is.
-Here are their last 50 Tweets:"
-  - SvN Prompt: "Predict if this person is an Intuitive (N) or Sensing (S) type using the Myers-Briggs Personality Type scale.
-Provide only the acronym of the personality type you think the person is.
-Here are their last 50 Tweets:"
-  - TvF Prompt: "Predict if this person is a Thinking (T) or Feeling (F) type using the Myers-Briggs Personality Type scale.
-Provide only the acronym of the personality type you think the person is.
-Here are their last 50 Tweets:"
+- System prompt "You are an expert personality classifier based on the Myers-Briggs Personality Type scale.
+Your task is to analyze text input and classify personality traits accurately.
+Do not provide explanations, context, or additional text—respond with the acronym only."
-  - JvP Prompt: "Predict if this person is a Judging (J) or Perceiving (P) type using the Myers-Briggs Personality Type scale.
-Provide only the acronym of the personality type you think the person is.
-Here are their last 50 Tweets:"
+- User prompt Predict what this person’s personality type using the Myers-Briggs Personality Type scale.
+In your response, provide only the acronym of the personality type you think the person is.
+Again, only provide a four letter response based on Myers-Briggs.
+Here are their last 50 Tweets:

+Total Accuracy (predict all four): 46.75%
+- EvI Accuracy: 72.50%
+- SvN Accuracy: 90.00%
+- TvF Accuracy: 81.50%
+- JvP Accuracy: 71.75%